valeness/cli-assistant/README.md

 Current Command/Config File Explanations

 [directories]
-#This directory is where you stick all your "program.lnk" shortcuts.
-shortcut_directory = C:\shortcuts
+//This directory is where you stick all your "program.lnk" shortcuts. shortcut_directory = C:\shortcuts

 [commands]
-#Edit this to choose the google command that will google search within your terminal and
+//Edit this to choose the google command that will google search within your terminal and
-#return the top 4 results complete with titles and full urls
-google_command = google
+//return the top 4 results complete with titles and full urls google_command = google
-#This command will launch google.com and automatically search your query.
-google_browser = browse
+//This command will launch google.com and automatically search your query. google_browser = browse
-#This command does the same thing as google_browser, but uses duckduckgo search.
-duck_browser = duck
+//This command does the same thing as google_browser, but uses duckduckgo search. duck_browser = duck
-#This is the precursor command to opening files from your shorcut_directory.
+//This is the precursor command to opening files from your shorcut_directory.
 Make sure you only type the name of the file
-#and not the extension.
+//and not the extension.
 The program takes care of appending the '.lnk' and everything.
-So if I had a shortcut 'chrome.lnk'
-#I would type 'open chrome' and it would take care of everything.
-open_file = open
+//So if I had a shortcut 'chrome.lnk' I would type 'open chrome' and it would take care of everything. open_file = open
-#Use this command to list what programs are in your shortcut_directory
-list_shortcuts = list
+//Use this command to list what programs are in your shortcut_directory list_shortcuts = list
-#This isn't a precursor command.
+//This isn't a precursor command.
 Just type 'blog' and it will initiate a function to email your
-#blog address to post via email
-blog_command = blog
+//blog address to post via email blog_command = blog

 [email]
-#Your email
+//Your email
 your_email = example@example.com
-#The special email to post to your blog
-blog_email = blog@example.com
+//The special email to post to your blog blog_email = blog@example.com
-#The address you have to visit in order for your blog to 'check' for emails and post them.
-blog_mail_url = yourdomain.com/blog/wp-mail.php
+//The address you have to visit in order for your blog to 'check' for emails and post them. blog_mail_url = yourdomain.com/blog/wp-mail.php